Addison’s disease, or adrenal insufficiency, occurs when the outer layer of the adrenal glands are damaged.

 - The most common cause is an immune system response.

 Disruptions to the hormone production of the adrenal glands cause Addison’s disease.
 This disruption can be caused by a number of factors, including an autoimmune disorder, tuberculosis, or a genetic defect.
-However, approximately 80 percent of cases of Addison’s disease in industrialized nations are caused by autoimmune conditions.
+However, approximately

 The adrenal glands stop producing enough steroid hormones (cortisol and aldosterone) when 90 percent of the adrenal cortex is destroyed.
 As soon as levels of these hormones start to drop, Addison’s disease signs and symptoms begin to emerge.